microsoft/microsoft-ui-xaml/docs/roadmap.md

 1. **WinUI 2**: The 2nd generation of the WinUI stack for UWP apps, consisting of a XAML and Visual Layer built directly into the Windows 10 operating system, and a controls library built on top of the OS, delivered via NuGet, and hosted at this repository.

-2. **WinUI 3**: A new, 3rd generation of WinUI that ships the entire WinUI stack decoupled from the operating system and usable in either Win32 or UWP apps.
+2. **WinUI 3**: A new, 3rd generation of WinUI that ships the entire WinUI stack decoupled from the operating system as a part of the [Windows App SDK](https://docs.microsoft.com/windows/apps/windows-app-sdk/).

 ### Benefits of WinUI